OrganizeSupport and improve data generation, access, and management in CGIAR

 How GARDIAN changes the way we search and find data

-Starting from machine-readable structured data, available on the different CGIAR center repositories with an open licence, and achieving FAIRness at the metadata level is only the first step towards the grander picture of deriving bigger, actionable knowledge and value from shared research data!
+Starting from machine-readable structured data, available on the different CGIAR center repositories with an open license, and achieving FAIRness at the metadata level is only the first step towards the grander picture of deriving bigger, actionable knowledge and value from shared research data!

 - By using data mining for discovering the meaning (semantics) of data,